avaframe/AvaFrame/docs/moduleAna1Tests.rst

 It is therefore a very useful test case for validating simulation results coming from the dense flow avalanche computation module.
 This analytic solution can be derived under very strict conditions and making one major assumption on the shape of the solution.
 The full development of the conditions and assumptions as well as the derivation of the solution is presented in details in :cite:`HuSiSaNo1993`.
-In this problem, we consider an avalanche ruled by dry friction law (Coulomb friction) flowing down an inclined plane.
+In this problem, we consider an avalanche governed by a dry friction law (Coulomb friction) flowing down an inclined plane.
 The released mass is initially distributed in an ellipse with a parabolic depth shape.
 This mass is suddenly released at :math:`t=0` and flows down the inclined plane.